Best in Manufacturing – January 12, 2021

 If the labor shortage lasts, factories might face higher pressure and “say no” to their clients.

-Additionally, factory owners still have concern about the unstable global recovery from the pandemic.
+Additionally, factory owners still have a concern about the unstable global recovery from the pandemic.
 Take Wang Jie, a footwear factory owner in Dongguan, for example.
 He took orders for more than 90,000 pairs of shoes in February 2020 but 80,000 were canceled in the second month.
 He said:

 In October and November, there were many new orders, but in December we suddenly saw an obvious drop.
 We have heard that the pandemic is becoming even worse [outside China] … we are actually very scared.
 We could not survive another round of cancellations and postponements of orders.